-For students with learning disabilities, digital learning offers opportunities to capitalize on strengths while bypassing areas of difficulty.
+For students with learning disabilities, learning technologies offer opportunities to capitalize on strengths while bypassing areas of difficulty.

 As a simple example, a student who struggles with reading may learn more effectively with audio or video content.